Content from Read case data

 Dictionary-based substitution

 In the realm of data pre-processing, it’s common to encounter scenarios where certain columns in a dataset, such as the “gender” column in our simulated Ebola dataset, are expected to have specific values or factors.
-However, it’s also common for unexpected or erroneous values to appear in these columns, which need to be replaced with appropriate values.
-The cleanepi package offers support for dictionary-based substitution, a method that allows you to replace values in specific columns based on mappings defined in a dictionary.
+However, it’s also common for unexpected or erroneous values to appear in these columns, which need to be replaced with the appropriate values.
+The cleanepi package offers support for dictionary-based substitution, a method that allows you to replace values in specific columns based on mappings defined in a data dictionary.
 This approach ensures consistency and accuracy in data cleaning.

 Moreover, cleanepi provides a built-in dictionary specifically tailored for epidemiological data.
 The example dictionary below includes mappings for the “gender” column.